max-exonix/DeepHeartSeg/data/README.md

 ### Input Files (Provided)

-Together with all the code needed to run the DeepCAC pipeline, we provide:
+Together with all the code needed to run the DeepHEartSeg pipeline, we provide:

-* four sample subjects' CT data and the associated manual segmentation masks (heart + CAC) saved in NRRD format.
+* four sample subjects' CT data and the associated manual segmentation masks saved in NRRD format.
 These files can be found under the `raw` folder and provide a way to test if the pipeline was set-up and working correctly, as well as exemplify how the input data should be structured to be parsed correctly by the former;
 * the weights of the deep learning model trained for the heart localization task (first step of the pipeline), under the `step1_heartloc/model_weights` folder;
-* the weights of the deep learning model trained for the heart segmentation task (second step of the pipeline), under the `step1_heartseg/model_weights` folder;
+* the weights of the deep learning model trained for the heart segmentation task (second step of the pipeline), under the `step2_heartseg/model_weights` folder;
-* the weights of the deep learning model trained for the CAC segmentation task (third step of the pipeline), under the `step1_cacseg/model_weights` folder;

 ### Output Files

-Here follows a brief description of how the DeepCAC pipeline outputs are arranged by default.
+Here follows a brief description of how the DeepHeartSeg pipeline outputs are arranged by default.

 #### Heart Localization (Step 1)